WPS/domainstorytelling.org/_pages/quick-start-guide.md

 **Matthew:** “Here.”

 Matthew points to the arrow with the number 4.
-Anna amends the sentence “Cashier suggests available seats to moviegoer” with a comment “and mentions language”.
+Anna amends the sentence “Cashier suggests available seats to moviegoer” with a comment “and mentions language.”

 ![Adding another annotation](/assets/images/quick-start-guide/01fig08-another-annotation-gray.svg)